medsanup400/Descriptive_analysis_SQL/README.md

 # Descriptive_analysis_SQL
-Different descriptive analysis by using SQL codes.
+Performing descriptive analysis by using SQL codes.